How Aisle-Optic Lenses Work: The Physics of 60x90° Distribution

 | Glare Potential (UGR) | High (>22) | Low (<19) | Reduced operator eye fatigue |

 In B2B procurement, "trust" is built on verifiable data.
-Every fixture specified for a high-rack facility should be backed by a suite of performance and safety certifications.
+Every fixture specified for a high-rack facility should be backed by third-party certifications.

 DLC Premium and Energy Rebates

-The DesignLights Consortium (DLC) Qualified Products List (QPL) is the industry standard for high-performance LED lighting.
-For high-bay applications, seeking "DLC Premium" status is essential.
-This certification requires higher efficacy (lumens per watt) and more rigorous testing of lumen maintenance.
-As noted in the BriteSwitch Rebate Database, approximately 77% of the US has commercial lighting rebates available, and most require DLC listing for eligibility.
+The DesignLights Consortium (DLC) QPL is the industry benchmark.
+For high-bay applications, "DLC Premium" is preferred as it requires higher efficacy and more rigorous lumen maintenance testing.
+According to the BriteSwitch Rebate Database, roughly 77% of the US has commercial lighting rebates, and most require DLC listing.

 Economic Impact: ROI and Payback Analysis

-For a facility manager, the transition to precision optics is a strategic investment.
-Our TCO (Total Cost of Ownership) modeling shows that the higher efficiency and reduced fixture count of aisle optics lead to a rapid payback period.
+The transition to precision optics is a strategic investment.
+Our TCO (Total Cost of Ownership) modeling indicates a rapid payback period when replacing inefficient HID systems.

 |---|---|---|